 Meditation is Like Skydiving

 We will hammer this point.
-This way you will remember this analogy, and hopefully, you will take the time to prepare before you meditate.
-The skydiving analogy is a good way to remember the proper steps for learning any new skill.
+This way, you will remember this analogy, and hopefully, you will take the time to prepare before you meditate.
+The skydiving analogy is an excellent way to remember the proper steps for learning any new skill.

 If this article resonates, you’ll find more to spark your interest on our blog.
 To learn more about our organization, see our page FAQ.
 Register on our site to receive discounts on training and unadvertised material.
 We comply with all GDPR guidelines and never share or sell your contact data.